Mary Hardin-Baylor Men's Basketball Camps

 Coach DeWeese began his coaching career at Smiley High School in 1969.
 From there he coached at Aransas Pass High, Sinton High, and Thomas Jefferson High in Port Arthur before breaking into the collegiate ranks at The University of Texas at El Paso.
 DeWeese served as an assistant at UTEP from ‘75-'80 before taking the head job at MCC.

-Ken and his wife Ann have a son, Kenny, and a daughter, Kelsey.
-Both children are graduates of UMHB.
+Ken and his wife Ann have a son, Kenny, and a daughter, Kelsey, and three grandchildren.
+Kenny and Kelsey are both graduates of UMHB.
 Coach DeWeese is also a contributor to BetterBasketball.com and the Basketball Coaches Journal.
 He is also a Review Board Member for the Applied Research in Coaching and Athletics Annual (ARCAA).

 Assistant CoachZane Johnston